 The treatment of childhood AML is done in phases:

 - Induction therapy: This is the first phase of treatment.
-Its purpose is to kill the leukemia cells in the blood and bone marrow.
+The goal is to kill the leukemia cells in the blood and bone marrow.
 This puts the leukemia into remission.

-- Consolidation/intensification therapy: This is the second phase of treatment.
+- Consolidation /intensification therapy: This is the second phase of treatment.
 It begins once the leukemia is in remission.
-The purpose of postremission therapy is to kill any remaining leukemia cells that may not be active but could begin to regrow and cause a relapse.
+The goal of postremission therapy is to kill any remaining leukemia cells that may not be active but could begin to regrow and cause a relapse.